awslabs/aws-sdk-kotlin/examples/cloudwatch-logs-reader/README.md

-## CloudWatch Logs Reader
+## CloudWatch Logs Reader with GraalVM Native Image

 ### Overview

 This project is a Kotlin-based application that reads log events from AWS CloudWatch Logs.
 It uses the AWS SDK for Kotlin and is configured to run as a native image using GraalVM.
+More information about GraalVM native images can be found in the  [official documentation](https://www.graalvm.org/latest/reference-manual/native-image/).

 ### How to Use